Trump reportedly planning DC military parade for his birthday

 Trump in 2018 said in a post on the social media site then known as Twitter that he was canceling the event over costs and accused local politicians of price gouging.

-"When asked to give us a price for holding a great celebratory military parade, they wanted a number so ridiculously high that I cancelled it," he said in his post.
+"When asked to give us a price for holding a great celebratory military parade, they wanted a number so ridiculously high that I canceled it," he said in his post.

 Army Anniversary